 Is there a "Best time of year to tune"?

-NO. Clients tell me, 'I hear I should tune my piano once when the heat kicks on and once when the heat shuts off.'
-To clarify, there is really NO best time of year to tune.
+Clients tell me, 'I hear I should tune my piano once when the heat kicks on and once when the heat shuts off.'
+To break it down, there is really NO best time of year to tune.
 What is best is that you tune every 3 to 6 months & keep a proper and stable humidity level around the piano.
-This will prolong the tuning and keep your piano preserved.
+This both prolongs the tuning and keeps it (and the entire piano) better preserved.

-Higher temperatures can hold more moisture and lower temperatures can hold less moisture before reaching saturation point.
+Higher temperatures can hold more moisture before reaching the saturation point and lower temperatures can hold less moisture before reaching the saturation point.
 This means that the relative humidity, at any given temperature, will increase or decrease due to a change in the actual temperature.
-To achieve consistent humidity, installing a Piano Life Saver System inside your piano will help dramatically, along with the use of an external humidifier, in dry seasons, and an air conditioner or dehumidifer, in the damp seasons.
+To achieve consistent humidity, installing a Piano Life Saver System inside your piano will help dramatically, along with the use of an external humidifier (in dry seasons) and an air conditioner or dehumidifer (in the damp seasons).

-Purchasing a digital hygrometer, like this one, with a +/- variance of accuracy between 2 to 5% will help you know what the actual humidity level is in the room.
+Purchasing a digital hygrometer, like this one, with a +/- variance of accuracy between 2% to 5% will tell you what the actual humidity level is in the room.

 How can I keep my piano in tune longer?